 Here’s some advice based on our decades of experience and expertise to help you navigate your way through these issues to get the best custom suit possible.

-(1) Finding a suit that fits is the easiest and the hardest and the most common problem!
+(1) Finding a suit that fits is the easiest, the hardest and the most common problem!
 There are many people who can’t get readymade clothes that fit, they are too tall, too short too fat or too thin.
 What you are looking for here is a competent tailor who can make a garment to virtually any size.
-To a certain extent the “made to measure” tailors, who send their work to a central factory where they make what are in effect pre-altered readymade garments can deal with this problem satisfactorily if it’s a simple matter of girth or height.
-This is the easy part, not so good when multiple combinations of corrections are required .
+To a certain extent the “made to measure” tailors, who send their work to a central factory where they make what are in effect pre-altered readymade garments can deal with this problem satisfactorily.
+If it’s a simple matter of girth or height.
+That is the easy part, not so good when multiple combinations of corrections are required.
 This is where a reputable tailor will pay dividends.

 (3) You want to be individual.
-This is much like (2) but you really must think carefully about how you want to express that individuality..
-If it’s just choice and/or colour of fabric that is easier as most tailors have fairly large ranges and most, either made to measure or bespoke, will also make clothes using your own fabric.
-But any custom made suit with the huge variety of cuts and cloth and having a suit that really really fits you is in itself a brilliant way to express your individuality.
+This is much like (2) but you really must think carefully about how you want to express that individuality.
+If it’s just choice and/or colour of fabric that is easier as most tailors have large ranges and can find what you want.
+Most bespoke, tailors can make clothes using your own fabric, but principled ones will want to carefully check your fabric before agreeing to do so.
+Having any custom-made suit with the huge variety of cuts and cloth available and having a suit that really fits you is in itself a brilliant way to express your individuality.

 (4) They don’t make the quality you want.
-Most mass produced work is made to a standard.
-From respectable manufacturers it is usually all good, but it’s at different cost levels that naturally reflect different quality or fashion levels.
-The difficulty comes when you want the highest quality goods.
-If it’s simply quality you want you will need a bespoke tailor who has no other investment but his reputation and talent.
-Recommendation is the safest way to find a tailor like this but you can find them through the web or by arranging a meeting with them.
+Made to measure work is made to a price standard.
+From respectable manufacturers it can be good, but it’s at different cost level than bespoke work and that is reflected in the quality of the suit. it’s simply quality you want you will need a bespoke tailor who has no other investment but his reputation and talent.
+Recommendation is the safest way to find a tailor like this, but you can find them through the web and arranging a meeting with them.
 You need to talk to them and see their work and fabrics to be in the best position to judge if it’s right for you.
+If you speak to me I may well be able to offer advice on a suitable tailor or discuss a tailor you have found.

-In summary, bespoke custom made tailoring is a partnership between you the client and the craftsman or seller.
+In summary, bespoke custom-made tailoring takes effort on your part, is a partnership between you the client and the craftsman tailor.
 You need to approach your tailoring journey in this spirit of partnership if you are to get the best possible product and value for your money.
 Do look at the web site, do ring up and ask questions and do talk directly to the tailor about problems you may have had before with suits and other garments.
 Do not try to stand tall, do not hold your shoulders back or your stomach in.
-You are going to your tailor to express the best possible you there is in a suit and he can only cut the cloth that fits – in every sense of the word.
+Be honest and trust the tailor with the real you.
+You are going to your tailor to show the best possible you there is in a suit and he can only do that if he has a clear picture of you and your shape.

 For a free consultation on a bespoke suit and options please contact us today.